Raestkjoot/G-Engine/Optimizations/README.md

 ![Capped by V-Sync](LoopPerformance_CappedByVSync.jpg)

 ### Capped by Sleep
-I [functionality that would cap the fps and put the thread to sleep](https://github.com/Raestkjoot/G-Engine/blob/2d01c95c1ab0da8af33440d70e448d192031446a/Source/Main.cpp#L54) if it updated faster.
-It's pretty simple definitely shouldn't be used in an actual product.
+I implemented some [functionality that would cap the fps by putting the thread to sleep](https://github.com/Raestkjoot/G-Engine/blob/2d01c95c1ab0da8af33440d70e448d192031446a/Source/Main.cpp#L54).
+It's pretty simple and definitely shouldn't be used in an actual product.
 I could cap it at 60 FPS to get the same results as with V-Sync.
 This can be pretty useful though, for example if you want to make a casual game that only needs about 30 FPS, it would make a lot of sense to cap it there to avoid using unecessary resources and potentially draining a laptop's battery more than necessary.
 To be production ready it would need a few more things though.
 If a frame is slower than the cap, it should skip that frame.
 Another thing to note is that sleep is not very accurate, so we might need to [use OS-specific sleep functions or find a library that implements precise sleep](https://stackoverflow.com/a/41862592) and make sure we don't miss a VBLANK because of inaccurate sleep.